Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 If you want cozy mattresses, keep an eye for hostels with western-style mattresses, keep an eye out for that.

 We seriously enjoyed this, because it makes the place automatically cleaner, and it gives you a feeling of home.
 Just be aware that is a thing.

-Quality of hostels in Bangkok: A couple of the BEST Hostels in the world are home in Bangkok.
+Quality of hostels in Bangkok: A couple of the most stunning Hostels in the world are home in Bangkok.
 The quality here is insanely high.
 There is more than 530 hostels here.
 And more than 140 have a higher rating than 9/10 stars.

 Airport transfer: The taxi drivers tend to give you a higher price on the airport.
 Consider booking a hassle free airport transfer to/from Suvarnabhumi.
 We always do this.